 What COVARIS does

-Depending on disease area, geography and study window, sponsor-scoped variables may include temperature, humidity, weather-stress indices, solar exposure or UV proxy, pollen, air pollution, PM2.5, wildfire smoke, rainfall, dampness, vegetation context or urban heat proxies.
+Depending on the disease area, endpoint, geography and intended use, selected variables may include temperature, humidity, weather-stress indices, solar exposure or UV proxy, air pollution, PM2.5, pollen, rainfall, dampness, vegetation context, built-up intensity and urban heat.

-Variables are not included automatically.
-They are selected during scoping when the disease rationale, data quality and trial-planning relevance are defensible.
+Variables are selected during scoping when the scientific rationale, data quality and relevance to the sponsor’s question are defensible.

 Designed for realistic constraints